 While small in circumference and stature, the magazine release is exactly where it should be and functions smoothly.
 I also like that it’s physically smooth.
 This isn’t really a part that requires grippy texture.
 While the smooth face doesn’t look as bling as a mag release festooned with checkering or jimping (to borrow a knife term), it feels good.

 On the downside, the Security-9’s mag release system is incompatible with previous Ruger pistol magazines.
 Though Security-9 mags will work in the SR9c, SR9 mags won’t work in the Security-9.

 In the photo above, that’s a Security mag on the left with the magazine catch notch in its front right edge, and an SR9 mag on the right without such a notch.
 Both magazines function in the PC Carbine (meaning it uses the rectangular notch on the front for its catch like the SR series does).

-After sending 500 trouble-free rounds downrange I field stripped the Security-9.
+After sending 500 trouble-free rounds of ammo downrange I field stripped the Security-9.
 It was predictably schmutzig, especially aft of the breech face.
 Everything looked in perfect order.

 The Security-9’s take-down process is a potential issue for potential buyers.
 Retract the slide just slightly until that notch in the slide matches the rounded shape of the take-down pin, then pry the take-down pin out with a tool of some sort.

 Ruger recommends using a little flat head screwdriver.
 Those with strong fingernails (or weak minds) could probably do it by hand.
 In an emergency, I could do it by hand.
 But there’s something to be said about tool-less disassembly, or a take-down pin that can be accessed on the right side and pushed across with the corner of a magazine base plate.
 Like, why the Hell not?